 He grabbed two cups from the cupboard, without really thinking about it.

 Walking to the 'fridge, the young man pulled out the hidden reserves of coke from the back, smirked and turned back to the counter and cups.
 Pouring the liquid in, he smiled and shook his head, remembering a time when she had shaken up the soda before allowing him to open it.
-Chris had ended up drenched in the sticky drink and she ended up near doubled in laughter.
+Chris ended up drenched in the sticky drink and she was doubled over in laughter.